-The Greeks represented Hephaestus with a blue headgear, to symbolize the Sky from where the fire god comes (via the lightning) and the place where resides the most pure and primordial form of fire, the Sun.
+The Greeks represented him with a blue headgear to symbolize the Sky, the place from where he comes via the lightning and where resides the Sun, the most pure and primordial form of fire.

 Ptah and Hephaestus:

-Anyway the terrestrial fire – came down on the Earth via the lightning or kindled by man – is less intense than that of the Sun and needs to be rekindled and sustained or it will fade.
-That’s why one of the epithets of Hephaestus is “the lame” (after the fall of which we talked before he broke one of his leg), since he can’t walk by himself and needs a wooden support, just like the fire on Earth can’t continue to live without the wood that feeds it.
+Anyway the terrestrial fire is less intense than that of the Sun and needs to be rekindled and sustained, or it will fade; that’s why one of the epithets of Hephaestus is “the lame” (after the fall mentioned above he broke a leg), since he can’t stand on his legs and needs a wooden support, just like the terrestrial fire that can’t continue to live without the sustain of the wood that feeds it.

-However, I want to focus on the enchainment and torture of Prometheus: in this case he represents the Sun itself and the myth explains the process of self-combustion through which the Sun feeds of itself and destroying itself stays alive and continues to shine eternally, a sort of unceasing death and rebirth.
-That’s what happens and our ancestors maybe didn’t knew this process of self-combustion of the Sun, but they noticed that the terrestrial fire needed to be rekindled and sustained while the one on the Sky not, it was self-sustaining and continuous.
+I want instead to focus on the enchainment and torture of Prometheus: in this case he represents the Sun itself and the myth reveals the process of self-combustion through which the Sun, in a sort of unceasing death and rebirth, feeds of itself to keep burining and shine eternally; our ancestors maybe didn’t knew this process of self-combustion of the Sun but they noticed that the terrestrial fire needed to be rekindled and sustained whereas the one in the Sky not, it was self-sufficient and perennial.

-Note: a symbolism linked to the same process can be found in the figure of the Phoenix (known as Bennu among the Egyptians), the eternal bird able to be reborn from its own ashes.
+Note: a symbol related to the same process can be found in the figure of the Phoenix, known as Bennu among the Egyptians, the eternal bird able to be reborn from its own ashes.

-Prometheus is tortured by an eagle, a heavenly symbol as well as a solar symbol, so we have more solutions in relation to how we can interpret the torture: if we look at the eagle as a solar symbol we have the Sun that devours and sacrifices itself continuously, coming back to life every day and therefore continuing to shine; if we look at the eagle as a heavenly symbol then we have the Sky nourished by the liver of Prometheus, because the Sky to keep on shining must be fed by the vigor (that was believed to reside in the liver – the part of the body devoured everyday by the eagle – where vitamin D, the “vitamin of the sun”, resides and accumulates) of the Sun, by the power of its rays.
+Prometheus is tortured by an eagle, a solar symbol as well as a heavenly symbol, so we have more solutions to interpret the torture: if we look at the eagle as a solar symbol we have the Sun that devours and sacrifices itself unceasingly, coming back to life every day and therefore continuing to shine; if we look at the eagle as a heavenly symbol then we have the Sky nourished by the liver of Prometheus, because the Sky to keep on shining must feed on the vigor (that was believed to reside, as well as the fundamental Vitamin D that the Sun gives us, in the liver, the part of the body devoured everyday by the eagle) of the Sun, i.e. on the energy of its rays.

-Only at night Prometheus is exempt from his punishment, as indeed the Sun from its eternal self-sacrifice: at sunset it sinks to the west, in the depths of the underground – the subterranean regions, the realm of death – only to reappear again in the east the next morning, resurrected.
-The same journey was accomplished by the spirits of the dead, to then come back again among the living…
+Only at night Prometheus is exempt from his torture, as indeed the Sun from its eternal self-sacrifice; at sunset it sinks in the west, in the depths of the underground, the realm of death, to then reappear again in the east the next morning, resurrected: thanks to its guide the same journey was accomplished by the spirits of the dead, so as to be able to come back to life again.